rosettatype/legible-typography/_chapters_en/1-what-do-we-mean-by-legibility.md

 contradict my proposition above, but I include it to illustrate that demonstrations can be quite convincing, until a counter example is provided that is equally convincing.

+# Evidence for legibility

+It is therefore important to be critical of evidence that supports particular positions.
+We should question what the evidence is and how it was obtained.
+In the exercise above, you used your experience to make judgements about legibility.
+These judgements are useful and sometimes form part of legibility research.

+An issue for discussion is whether designers can make claims concerning legibility if they have no means of supporting their claim other than their own judgement.
+I do not underestimate the value of professional knowledge, craft experience, or practical design skills and training.
+However, at the very least, I believe it is important to check that we have not developed less than optimal ways of presenting text which may be based on misguided notions of what readers find easiest to read.

+> Question: In your opinion, what contribution can designers' judgements make to determining what is most legible?
+{: .question }

+In this text I am going to focus on empirical research, commonly studies testing different typographical arrangements on a group of participants.
+Most of the research is based on adult reading but occasionally I describe some studies which include children because the typography may need to be different to cater for the developing reader.

 # Summary